wasmCloud/wasmcloud-dev-site/content/overview/getting-started/_index.en.md

   No providers found
 ```

 Currently on this host, we have a few labels that show the environment this host is running on, and no capability providers.
-All wasmCloud hosts set the `hostcore.*` labels, which are available in auctions (discussed in the reference guide TODO: not defined in reference guide).
+All wasmCloud hosts set the `hostcore.*` labels, which are available in auctions (discussed in the [reference guide](/reference/lattice/auctions).

 The terminal output you've seen so far is also reflected in the GUI.
 Throughout our guides and tutorials we may alternate between the wasmCloud dashboard UI and terminal-based CLI to reinforce that everything you can do in one view, you can do in the other.